-Taking a hormonal contraceptive such as the pill can solve the problem on the surface in case of painful or irregular periods.
+Taking a hormonal contraceptive, such as the pill, can solve the surface problem if periods is too painful or irregular.
 On the other hand, chronic anxiety will always be present.
-But taking hormones will help to make the effects on menstrual discharge (almost) disappear.
+But taking hormones will help to (almost) eliminate the effects on menstrual discharge.

-Cortisol will affect the menstrual cycle and the secretion of the hormones estrogen and progesterone, which can delay or completely block ovulation.
+Cortisol will have an impact on the menstrual cycle and on the secretion of the hormones estrogen and progesterone, which can delay or completely block ovulation.
 This is why menstruation may not appear.

 Just as anxiety can block periods, it can also trigger them.
-In fact, in general, stress disrupts the entire hormonal cycle, so it can cause early menstruation but also delay it.
+In fact, in general, stress disrupts the entire hormonal cycle, so it can both bring on early menstruation and delay it.

-Fortunately, the consequences of stress on menstruation are reversible.
+Fortunately, the effects of stress on menstruation are reversible.
 There are many solutions: a good night's sleep, physical activity, relaxation, meditation...
-If your problems related to the menstrual cycle persist, consult your doctor, gynecologist or health professional who will be able to suggest an appropriate treatment.
+If your menstrual cycle problems persist, consult your doctor, gynaecologist or health professional, who will be able to suggest a suitable treatment.

-- Painful breasts during menstruation: what to do to relieve the pain?
+- Sore breasts at periods : what can you do to relieve the pain?

-- Fatigue during menstruation: what solutions to get back in shape?
+- Fatigue during periods : what are the solutions for getting back into shape?

-- Menstrual skin: how to take care of it during the menstrual cycle
+- Skin on periods : how to care for it during the menstrual cycle

-- Weight gain during menstruation: what are the causes?
+- Weight gain during periods : what causes it?

-- Anxiety and menstruation: what to do in case of anxiety?
+- Anxiety and periods : what to do in case of anxiety?

-- Headache and period: how to relieve migraines?
+- Headaches and periods : how to relieve them?